get10101/10101/README.md

 You can see whether you have all the sufficient dependencies for your platform by running `flutter doctor`.

+## Contributing

+We encourage community contributions whether it be a bug fix or an improvement to the documentation.
+Please have a look at the [contributing guidelines](./CONTRIBUTING.md).

 ## Dependencies

 A lot of complexity for building the app has been encapsulated in a [just](justfile)-file.